 In recent years, there have been huge advances in cosmetic dentistry, and it is no longer the preserve of Hollywood A-Listers and the super-wealthy.

 We are pleased to offer a comprehensive range of affordable cosmetic dentist in Cornwall, which can be tailored to suit your individual needs.

 What is cosmetic dentistry?

-Cosmetic dentistry can sometimes be a lengthy process due the time spent in the dental laboratory and lost in postage times: at Revitalise we significantly reduce the length of your treatment times with our onsite state of the art laboratory.
+Cosmetic dentistry can sometimes be a lengthy process, due to the time spent in the dental laboratory and postage times.

-Unlike many dental practices we do not need to outsource our treatments to third parties, not only does this mean your treatment can be achieved faster, but quality and consistency can be assured.
+Unlike many dental practices, we do not need to outsource our treatments to third parties.
+Not only does this mean your treatment can be achieved faster, but also that quality and consistency can be assured.